SilvesterYu/NYUAD-2022/team18/README.md

  - Flask: Backend for the web application
  - React: Frontend for the web application

-# Windows Instructions - Steps to make the Quantum Stuff Work
+# Windows Instructions - Steps to make it Work

 1. Clone this repo to Desltop.
 Open NYUAD-2022 folder **from Desktop**.
 2. Go in team18